 Verifone VX 520 Credit Card Terminal Setup

-The VX 520 allows credit card processing over an analog telephone line or an ethernet connection.
+The VX 520 allows you to process credit cards over an analog telephone line or ethernet connection.
 Use it to accept swiped credit cards, EMV chip cards, and contactless payments such as Apple Pay.

-IMPORTANT: This ShopKeep Payments device is an external device and does not integrate with ShopKeep.
+IMPORTANT: This ShopKeep Payments terminal is an external device and does not integrate with ShopKeep.
 This device is only available to ShopKeep Payments merchants.

 Table of Contents

 In the Box

 The Verifone VX 520 ships with a power adapter, telephone line cable, and roll of thermal paper.

 Connect the Terminal

 Before anything else, connect the VX 520 via phone line or ethernet and plug it in to power.
 This terminal needs a connection to be able to communicate with the processor and run transactions.

 * Ethernet cable must be purchased separately.

 - Remove the cover from the bottom of the terminal.

 - Connect an ethernet cable to the 'ETH' port OR the included phone line cable to the phone port.

-An ethernet connection is recommended for faster transaction speed.
+An ethernet connection is recommended for faster transaction speeds.

 - Connect the power adapter to the round port.

 - Replace the terminal's back cover.

 - Press the 'F3' button to select 'SOFTPAY-FDMS' and go to the main menu.

 Load the Paper

 - Lift up the latch to open the paper cover.

-- Drop the roll of paper into the printer tray with the paper feeding up from the bottom.
+- Drop the paper into the printer tray with the end of the roll feeding up from the bottom.